Portals (Melanie Martinez album): Composition

-Music and content
+Songs

 The album begins with "Death" which "reintroduced her newfound concept" for the album.
 The song begins with the phrase "Death is life is death is life" while heavy breathing and fast-paced footsteps are used at the beginning of the song.
 The song leads into "Void" which uses a softer "ethereal ambience" sound and works as a "story of being in the void [...] in between life and death" while Martinez also talks about her insecurities.
-This is followed by "Tunnel Vision" which has "layered eerie vocals" and transitions into an trip-hop outro that ends with Melanie's sigh "Show me how far obsession goes / Could've been more, now we'll never know".
+This is followed by "Tunnel Vision" which has "layered eerie vocals" and transitions into a trip-hop outro that ends with Melanie's sigh "Show me how far obsession goes / Could've been more, now we'll never know".
 "Faerie Soirée" is an "intricate alt-pop ballad".
 This is similar to the next track, "Light Shower", where Martinez uses "simplified and stripped-down" sounds.

 "Spider Web" has a xylophone melody and describes a social media addiction through "spider imagery and being caught in the web".
 The song seamlessly transitions into "Leeches" which was described as a "slimy and superficial" ballad.
 In "Battle of the Larynx", Martinez speaks out against male dominance against female psyche ["larynx" == "voice"].
 The song was likened to that of rock music with a "fuzz-toned guitar riff and emphatic beat" and fades into ocean waves.
 "The Contortionist" has a traditional pop structure with an "array of orchestral elements, creating a pop symphony".
 "Moon Cycle" is a tragicomic and sketchy song about the menstrual cycle.
 The song is one of the least popular and streamed songs on PORTALS.

 "Nymphology" is a pop song with a chaotic climax.
 In the song, Martinez compares nymphs in Greek mythology to "men, social media and the music industry" who put "femme-presenting people" into boxes and "use them for their own pleasure or gain and discarding them".
 This is followed by "Evil," which was called a stand-out on the album.
 The song sarcastically calls out an indecisive ex-partner refusing to reunite with the singer.
 The album ends with "Womb," which is a metaphor for Martinez's musical rebirth and loops back to the phrase "Life is death is life is death".
 The song also loops directly back into "Death" if played on repeat.